silent1603/graphicsbox/README.md

 # Introduction

-A game project which can run
+A game project targeting can run

 * windows
 * linux